VisionSim/Vision-Sim/README.md

 It is advised to Linux users to use a Mono version higher then 3.2.8, following a report about GC.Collect() not cleaning up memory correctly.
 The most current version of Mono is 4.0.1 (Released 28th April 2015)*

 ## Configuration
-*To see how to configure WhiteCore, look at "Setting up VisionSim.txt" in the VisionDocs folder for more information*
+*To see how to configure Vision, look at "Setting up VisionSim.txt" in the VisionDocs folder for more information*

 Windows:
    Run the 'runprebuild.bat' file.